keunlee/camel-k-starter-workbench/docs/SETUP.md

 ## Preparing the cluster

-This example can be run on any OpenShift 4.3+ cluster or a local development instance (such as [CRC](https://github.com/code-ready/crc)).
-Ensure that you have a cluster available and login to it using the OpenShift `oc` command line tool.

 You need to create a new project named `camel-k-event-streaming` for running this example.
 This can be done directly from the OpenShift web console or by executing the command `oc new-project camel-k-event-streaming` on a terminal window.

 ### Installing the Camel K Operator - Openshift - Operator Hub